 Zoom Video Communications (ZM), the video-conferencing company has seen major price increases since the Coronavirus outbreak.
 Is the company’s stock value a reflection of the businesses promising growth?
 Alternatively, is the stock beginning to look overvalued?
+Read our full analysis for Zoom's share price this year.

 Zoom is a cloud-based conferencing software that can be used via your browser, desktop or mobile application.
 Zoom enables users to virtually interact with contacts when a physical meeting is not possible, such as if you work remotely.
 Zoom is more than a video chat software, as it allows users to record meetings, share one another’s screens and create annotations.
 This flexibility results in the ability to collaborate efficiently on projects for work or education.